 These cases reflect the type of projects where early engineering judgment matters: fit-sensitive housings, assembly-critical parts, outdoor components, precision tooling, and material and DFM decisions that affect later production stability.

-Start with one deeper example that shows how material selection, validation strategy, and DFM thinking can reduce risk before tooling is built.
+Start with one anonymized technical example showing how material behavior, fitment review, and DFM thinking can reduce tooling risk before mold build.

-These are selected project examples showing how engineering review, tooling logic, and production-minded decisions help reduce risk before and after mold build.
+These selected engineering examples, anonymized case studies, and technical notes show how DFM review, tooling logic, and production-minded decisions help reduce risk before and after mold build.

 Deep ribs, trapped air, and zero-draft fit created tooling and venting risk in a compact electronics housing.